The Features of Fast Edit

 Page Manager

-What turns Fast Edit from a simple web page editor into a small, yet functional CMS is its Page Manager.
-It doesn't have all the fluff that a large CMS might have but it has enough features to be useful to the owner of a small to medium sized website.
+What turns Fast Edit from a simple web page editor into a small, yet functional CMS, is its Page Manager.
+It doesn't have all the features that a large CMS might have, but it has enough to be useful to a small-medium sized website.
+And to help with SEO, it generates its own XML sitemap.

 The Page Manager comes in two flavours, which you can enable via the main config file.
 In "basic" mode you can view all the pages of your website in a neat little table; see when a page was last updated, make backups of web pages, see the date of your backups, preview the backups and restore them if you make a mistake.

-Additionally in "advanced" mode, you can create new pages, delete existing ones and also set which pages appear in the menu and which ones hide in the background; great for making sub-categories for your content!
+Additionally in "advanced" mode, you can create new pages (up to a custom maximum quota), delete existing ones, set custom formatted menu button links and text (see "menu alias" feature below), arrange menu buttons and also set which pages appear in the menu and which ones hide in the background; great for making sub-categories for your content!

 An automatic menu goes hand-in-hand with the Page Manager.
-This clever little tyke reads all the pages of your website from the root folder and automatically makes a menu out of them, excluding the ones you tell it to hide via the Page Manager of course.
+This clever little tyke finds all the pages in the root folder and automatically makes a menu out of them, excluding the ones you tell it to hide via the Page Manager.

-The menu is easily customised using CSS and uses an unordered list format so the buttons can be styled to lay horizontally or vertically.
+The menu uses an unordered list format and is easily customised with CSS to lay horizontally or vertically.

-So, you've patiently read through all the individual feature's bumf above, now, let's get you over to the live working demo to test Fast Edit in person.
+So, you've patiently read through all the feature bumf above, now, let's get you over to the live working demo to test Fast Edit in person.

 Suggest a new Fast Edit feature